NajiElKotob/Awesome-Data/LetsTalkData.md

 * The integrated design of Azure Synapse Analytics enables organizations to leverage investments and skills in multiple commonly used data technologies, including SQL, Apache Spark, and others; while providing a centrally managed service and a single, consistent user interface.
 * The technological research and consulting firm Gartner defines four common types of analytical technique that organizations commonly use:
   * Descriptive analytics, which answers the question “What is happening in my business?”.
 The data to answer this question is typically answered through the creation of a data warehouse in which historical data is persisted in relational tables for multidimensional modeling and reporting.
+  * Diagnostic analytics, which deals with answering the question “Why is it happening?”.
+This may involve exploring information that already exists in a data warehouse, but typically involves a wider search of your data estate to find more data to support this type of analysis.